The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Clean bearing parts (brake cleaner & towels).

-Note: It is important bearing parts are thoroughly cleaned.
-This is needed to properly assess new bearing axial fit.
+Clean the bearing parts thoroughly to properly assess the new bearing’s axial fit.

 Remove old thread locker on cover and housing thread.
 Use pick tool to press tip into thread valley and run pick throughout thread (90 degree pick).

-Note: It is critical old thread locker be fully removed to allow new thread locker to bond with parts.
+Fully remove the old thread locker to allow the new thread locker to bond with the parts.

 Clean splined shaft bearing cavity and cover (brake cleaner & towels).